MST-369/First-Aid-Recommender/README.md

 ## Usage

 1. Collect EMG data using the sensor and ESP8266 setup.
+[Didn't use EMG sensor but microcontroller mimicked]
 2. Run the feature extraction script:
    ```
    python feature_extraction.py